mikolajroszak/qsp-protocol-node/README.md

 ## Run in regular mode

 1. One-time only: create and configure a new account:
     1. Create a new account (e.g., using MyEtherWallet).
-Record the passphrase, the new account Ethereum address, and store the keystore file to an accessible location
+Record the passphrase, the new account Ethereum address, and store the keystore file in an accessible location
     2. In `config.yaml/local/account/id`, specify the Ethereum address and in `config.yaml/local/account/keystore_file`, specify the path to the keystore file.
 Example:
         ```
         account:
           id: !!str "0x60463b7ee0c3d33def3a05313597b1300f6de62b"
           keystore_file: !!str "./keystore/mykey.json"
         ```
     3. Set the environment variable `ETH_PASSPHRASE` to the passphrase of your account
     4. Whitelist the address using the [whitelist command](https://github.com/quantstamp/qsp-protocol-audit-contract#commands)
     5. Transfer some Ether to the account (for Ropsten, use a Ropsten faucet)